Derivative-Free Estimation of the Score Vector and Observed Information Matrix with Application to State-Space Models: Abstract

 \section{Abstract}

 Ionides et al. \cite{ionides2006,Ionides09} have recently introduced an original approach to perform maximum likelihood parameter estimation in state-space models which only requires being able to simulate the latent Markov model according to its prior distribution.
 Their methodology relies on an approximation of the score vector for general statistical models based upon an artificial posterior distribution and bypasses the calculation of any derivative.
-Building upon this insightful work, we provide here a simple ``derivative-free\textquotedblright{} estimator of the observed information matrix based upon this very artificial posterior distribution.
-However for state-space models where sequential Monte Carlo computation is required, these estimators have too high a variance and need to be modified.
-In this specific context, we derive new derivative-free estimators of the score vector and observed information matrix which are computed using sequential Monte Carlo approximations of smoothed additive functionals associated with a modified version of the original state-space model.
+We show here that this score estimator can be derived from a simple application of Stein's lemma and how an additional application of this lemma provides an original derivative-free estimator of the observed information matrix.
+We establish that these estimators exhibit robustness properties compared to finite difference estimators while their bias and variance scale as well as finite difference type estimators, including simultaneous perturbations \cite{spall1992,spall2005}, with respect to the dimension of the parameter.
+For state-space models where sequential Monte Carlo computation is required, these estimators can be further improved.
+In this specific context, we derive original derivative-free estimators of the score vector and observed information matrix which are computed using sequential Monte Carlo approximations of smoothed additive functionals associated with a modified version of the original state-space model.